Learn about a self-hosted architecture that supports services usually required in a small business or home office.

 We recommend OpenLDAP as the directory services software.
 Check our guide on how to install OpenLDAP in a jail on your FreeNAS server.

 The database software supports other applications that need to store structured data.
-For example, the productivity software below requires a database.
+For example, the VCS software below requires a database.
 Your end users most likely won’t use the database server directly, unless they are developing apps that need a database themselves.

 Some applications come with a prepackaged database server.
 In this case, you don’t need to consider a separate server.
 However, installing a separate database server allows you to fine tune your configuration and plan for future applications that also need a database.